 The first step of the pill regimen is to swallow the mifepristone with water.
 The mifepristone is the drug that stops the embryo from developing.
 Then, after 24 to 48 hours, you follow it up with the misoprostol, which will initiate uterine contractions that eventually expel the pregnancy.
 Instead of swallowing the misoprostol, the pills are inserted under the tongue, where they must be left to dissolve for 30 minutes; after 30 minutes you can drink water and swallow whatever is remaining of the pills.

 Usually, people start bleeding within the first couple of hours.
-Some people describe the process of passing the pregnancy as being no more severe than a “heavy period,” according to Grossman, but medication abortion usually involves more blood and more intense cramping.
+Some people describe the process of passing the pregnancy as being no worse than a “heavy period,” according to Grossman.
+But for some people, the pain can be quite severe, since medication usually involves more blood and cramping than a menstrual period.
+Side effects can also include diarrhea, nausea, and vomiting.

 Grossman said the pain can be managed with ibuprofen, or soothed with heating pads or a warm bath.